lidorco/FileSystemMonitor/README.md

 Visual Studio 2015

 ## Compile and Deployment:
-This project was develop in Visual Studio 2015 in 64bit at Debug Mode.
+This project was develop in Visual Studio 2019 in 64 bit.
 In order to run it:
 * Build the project (Ctrl+Shift+B)
 * Run it (Ctrl+F5)